danihinjos/ADA_Project/README.md

 ### Orange Case Study
 The most quoted speaker in Quotebank is the former American president Donald Trump.
 According to a popular linguistic study<sup>[?]</sup>, Trump speaks at a fourth-grade level.
 Considering this and the amount of Trump quotes we had at our disposal, we couldn't miss the opportunity to analyse how dirty Donald's quotes are.

+## 3. Media outlets
+<iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~mculyak/34.embed?showlink=false"></iframe>
+<iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~mculyak/38.embed?showlink=false"></iframe>
+### References
+Sarah M. Coyne, Laura A. Stockdale, David A. Nelson, Ashley Fraser; Profanity in Media Associated With Attitudes and Behavior Regarding Profanity Use and Aggression.
+Pediatrics November 2011; 128 (5): 867–872.
+10.1542/peds.2011-1062

 <!-- # 4.
 Which speakers are most likely to use obscene language? -->
 <!-- ## Are there any differences with respect to occupation, gender, or age of the speaker? -->

 <!-- # 5.
 Which media sources feature vulgar speakers? -->
 <!-- ## How does it relate to the nature of the sources and their role -->

 <!-- # 6.
 What is the relationship between profanity and sentiment of the quotes? -->

-### References
-Sarah M. Coyne, Laura A. Stockdale, David A. Nelson, Ashley Fraser; Profanity in Media Associated With Attitudes and Behavior Regarding Profanity Use and Aggression.
-Pediatrics November 2011; 128 (5): 867–872.
-10.1542/peds.2011-1062

 <br>
 <footer style="background-color: #d32f2f">